Counties 4 Berks/Bucks & Oxon

 Counties 4 Berks/Bucks & Oxon (formerly Berks, Bucks and Oxon Division 2) is an English rugby union league featuring teams from Berkshire, Buckinghamshire and Oxfordshire.

 The division was created in 2004–05 as part of a complete overhaul of the Berks/Bucks & Oxon league, with a large number of 2nd, 3rd and 4th teams entering at various levels, and was divided into north and south regions, becoming the third division of the league structure with promoted teams going into Berks/Bucks & Oxon 1 and there being no relegation.

 Further league restructuring in 2011 saw Berks/Bucks & Oxon 2 become one league instead of two regional divisions and newly created divisions below it meant that relegation was introduced.
 Changes above the division meant that 1st teams were split from 2nd, 3rd and 4th teams and Berks/Bucks & Oxon 1 was the highest level that teams in Berks/Bucks & Oxon 2 and below could reach in the system.

 Following the RFU Adult Competition Review the structure changed once more with reserve teams and first teams competing in the same leagues, the competition administered centrally rather than by county constituent bodies and a North / South divisional split.
 A Central division was added ahead of season 2024–25.
 Promotion is to Counties 3 Berks/Bucks & Oxon (North) or Counties 3 Berks/Bucks & Oxon (South) depending on location.
 Relegation is to the merit leagues.

+2026-27

+Chinnor IV (champions) and Reading III (5th) were promoted from the Central division to Counties 3 Berks/Bucks & Oxon (North) and Counties 3 Berks/Bucks & Oxon (South) respectively.
+Aylesbury II (4th) and Littlemore (3rd) were level transferred into the North division while Reading Abbey III (runners-up) did not return for the new season.

+After ten rounds the competition will split into a Cup, Plate and Shield with the teams ranked 1st and 2nd in the North and South leagues entering the Cup, 3rd and 4th contesting the Plate while 5th and 6th will meet in the Shield.
+Each club will therefore have an additional six fixtures.

+North

+Departing were Aylesbury II, Didcot II and Littlemore promoted to Counties 3 Berks/Bucks & Oxon (North) as the top three respectively.

+Also departing were Swindon College Old Boys II (5th).